 friends in their home that they just haven't met yet.

-Nick and Betsy Young and their children are the fourth and current owners of this romantic country inn and restaurant.
+Joel and Cathy Bedor are the current owners of this romantic country inn and restaurant.

 At Adair, green is our favorite color.
 It's in our logo, stationery, green towel cording, hall wallpaper and numerous gardens...

 It is also symbolic of our approach to the environment.

 - Adair is recycling all of its cans, plastic and bottles, newspaper and magazines.

 - We minimize the use of fertilizers, pesticides and encourage the growth of indigenous plants.

 - In an effort to reduce the amount of water and laundry detergent used daily to wash our towels and linens, we have begun to provide our guests the option of reusing their towels or requesting fresh ones.
 Our hope is that we can reduce the amount of phosphates and wastewater entering our septic field.

 - We provide reusable items such as cloth napkins, glasses, ceramic mugs and dishes and limit the use of paper and other throw-aways.
 Our stationery is printed on recycled paper as much as possible.